YasserOs/AzureStack-AKS-Engine/README.md

 **NOTE: ** Starting from Kubernetes v1.24, ONLY the containerd container runtime is supported**
 - The engine can be installed on a [windows VM](https://learn.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows?view=azs-2206)  or a [Linux VM](https://learn.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux?view=azs-2206)

 -------------------
+## Preparing The Apimodel Json file for deployment

-### After Installing the AKS engine on the client VM we need to create a json file normally called "apimodel" , this file is used by AKS Engine to define the desired state of a Kubernetes cluster that will be deployed on Azure Stack.
+#### After Installing the AKS engine on the client VM we need to create a json file normally called "apimodel" , this file is used by AKS Engine to define the desired state of a Kubernetes cluster that will be deployed on Azure Stack.
 It contains a set of fields that define various aspects of the cluster, such as its size, location, and configuration.

 Here's an overview of the fields that can be found in the apimodel.json file
 ```{